 Rental car insurance can be really, really confusing.
 We recently read the story of one bewildered traveler who rented a car in Brussels and received an $810 bill for scratching a bumper.
 That’s because the rental car agency pushed them into buying extra insurance (with a 600-euro deductible), which invalidated the insurance they already had!
 That’s just not fair.

 That’s why Allianz Global Assistance offers the Rental Car Damage Protector.
-It’s a straightforward, simple rental car collision damage waiver that costs just $9 per day and covers your rental car almost anywhere in the world.
+It’s a straightforward, simple rental car collision damage waiver that costs just $9 per calendar day and covers your rental car almost anywhere in the world.
 What exactly does this type of rental car insurance cover?

 A collision damage waiver, or CDW, can actually cover more than collision damage to the rental car.
 As we define it, it covers costs up to $40,000 if a car you're renting is stolen or is damaged in a covered accident or while it's left unattended.